MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 An engagement defines which users are enabled to see and interact with specific content or work items associated with that engagement.
 Unless a user is a member of an engagement, the users does not see anything related to the engagement.

 Engagements are similar to a virtual security group, allowing engagement owners to identify which users can see and work with the artifacts associated with that engagement.
 There are a few different types of engagements determined by the kinds and number of organizations/users within the engagement:
-- collaboration between a single company/organization and a Microsoft organization,
+- collaboration between a single company/organization and a single Microsoft organization,
 - collaboration between multiple named organizations (e.g., Microsoft team 1 users, company A users, and company B users), and
--
+- collaboration with users from any organizations.

 Each engagement is associated with either the default MS Collaborate Terms of Use [Agreement](https://go.microsoft.com/fwlink/?linkid=849107) or an appropriate custom legal agreement between the parties in the engagement.
 Partcipant users should visit the engagement page and see the description and agreement that applies to each specific enagement.